Vision Austria

-Vision Austria (Vision Österreich, VÖ) is an Austrian minor party that will make its electoral debut in the 2023 Carinthian state election.
+Vision Austria (Vision Österreich, VÖ) is an Austrian minor party that made its electoral debut in the 2023 Carinthian state election.

 History

 Vision Österreich was founded in July 2022 by the Carinthian lawyer Alexander Todor-Kostic.
 He had previously been the Carinthian state spokesman for the MFG Austria, which emerged during the course of the COVID-19 pandemic, and was considered its likely top candidate for the state elections in March 2023.
 However, after an internal party conflict, he was dismissed by the MFG federal executive board in May 2022 because of "party-damaging behavior" and relieved of his function.
 In July 2022, Todor-Kostic announced the founding of Vision Austria, with the first goal of the party being to enter the Carinthian state parliament.
 At the time it was founded, regional groups existed in Carinthia, Tyrol and Styria.

 The filing of the party statutes with the Austrian Ministry of the Interior and thus the official founding of the party took place on 21 July 2022.
 On 31 December 2022, the Vision Austria – Provincial Party of Carinthia (VÖK) was also registered as an independent party.
 According to its statute, the activities of Vision Austria extend to the entire federal territory.
 The federal party is set up as an umbrella organization for the legally independent state organisations.
 These should each act autonomously in their area, but must not contradict “the principles and basic values” of the federal party.